Toyota Land Cruiser review - Reliability and safety

 - 2Engines, performance and driveThe Land Cruiser can't match the refinement of European 4x4 rivals, but you'd choose it for an outback adventure

 - 3MPG, CO2 and Running CostsThe Land Cruiser won't be cheap to run, but it's reliable and is predicted to hold its value well

 - 4Interior, design and technologyThe Land Cruiser has strong presence, but while the interior offers plenty of toys, the design feels a bit dated

 - 5Practicality, comfort and boot spaceThe Land Cruiser is a practical choice, although the optional third row of seats eats into the huge boot space

-- 6Reliability and Safety - currently readingA reputation for peerless reliability and good safety credentials should make the Land Cruiser a good bet
+- 6Reliability and Safety - currently readingA reputation for peerless reliability coupled with decent safety credentials should make the Land Cruiser a good bet